-Be aware that once a request has been made there will be a following request for information that HMRC will require.
-It is normal to be given 14 days to provide all this information and therefore businesses should not apply for the WOWGR until they have prepared at a minimum:
+Be aware that once a request has been made, there will be a following request for information that HMRC will require.
+It is normal to be given 14 days to provide all this information.
+Therefore businesses should not apply for the WOWGR, until they have prepared at a minimum:

 - A Business Plan, including evidence of a commercial need for a WOWGR